Life at Deloitte

 Malta offers a low income tax paired with competitive compensation packages as well as a flexible and collaborative work environment combined with warm weather, beautiful beaches and an outdoor lifestyle.

-In a recent survey carried out by InterNations, the largest global network for people who live and work abroad, Malta has emerges as the third best place in the world to live, according to a survey carried out among expats.
+In a recent survey carried out by InterNations, the largest global network for people who live and work abroad, Malta emerges as the 7th best country in the world.

-According to the survey respondents, Malta is the best destination for working abroad.
-Overall job satisfaction is high, and two-thirds of respondents or more are generally happy with their career prospects, work-life balance, and working hours.
+65 countries participated in the survey where Malta ranked as the 5th best destination for working abroad.
+Overall job satisfaction is high, as are career prospects, work-life balance, and working hours.

 Good quality of life